slopezpereyra/EEGToolkit.jl/docs/src/index.md

 > any modified version of this package.
 >
 > Proprietary software hinders the liberty of its users.
 In science, it
-> obscures the scientific process and makes replication and
+> obscures the scientific process, difficulting replication and collaboration.
-> collaboration difficult.
-If you are a scientist, use free software whenever possible.
+> If you are a scientist, use free software whenever possible.

 ---